phmaddux/atl-wdi/homework/javaScript/data-modeling/hw.md

 > Answer here

+This is probably best done by having a user profile, then albums associated with the profile, and specific images within the profile.

+let photo = {
+  name: that photo
+  date: that date
+  url: image/image.gif
+};

+let album = {
+  name: Album name
+  images: [img1, img2, img3]
+};

+let user = {
+  username: picturePerson
+  imagesUploaded: [img1, img2, etc]
+  albums: [album1, album2, etc]
+}

 ### 3. Home Automation Manager

 This app will be a tool for managing a home automation system; it will keep track of the time and temperature of the house that it monitors, and use that information to turn on and off different lights and adjust the thermostat up and down.

 > Answer here
+This seems like just two functions at first but its more like a couple of functions each under two headings.

+Lights has brightness, and which sets of lights are on/of.
+Temperature is on/off and temperature up/down.

 ### 4. Sneaker Store